dlstreamer/dlstreamer/docs/source/dev_guide/how_to_create_model_proc_file.md

 # How to Create Model-proc File

-In this tutorial you will learn how to create model-proc file for your own CNN model that can be processed by Intel® Deep Learning Streamer (Intel® DL Streamer) Pipeline Framework.
+In this tutorial you will learn how to create model-proc file for your own CNN model that can be processed by Deep Learning Streamer Pipeline Framework.

 Please refer to the [model-proc documentation](./model_proc_file.md) before going through this tutorial.